-By law, all producers selling cattle or calves, for any reason and regardless of age or sex, must pay $1.00-per-head to support beef/veal promotion, research and information through the Beef Promotion and Research Act.
-Here are some specifics:
+By law, all producers selling cattle or calves, for any reason and regardless of age or sex, must pay $1.00-per-head (National) to support beef promotion, research and information through the Beef Promotion and Research Act and $.50-per-head through Iowa Code Chapter 181 (State).

 Iowa Beef Industry Council